 Introverted Thinking (Ti)

 This is our tertiary information-gathering cognitive function.
-It's less developed, but it can help out our introverted intuition by using logic to analyze our ideas.
+It's a less-preferred function, but it can help out our Introverted Intuition by using logic to analyze our ideas.
 This process can, and usually does, develop over time as we mature or get older.
-In its lesser developed days, our introverted thinking can make us really stubborn and critical toward others when they don't agree with a conclusion we've come to.
-This is also where our perfectionism can come in because we may try to be perfect in order to avoid these conflicts.
+In its lesser developed days, our Introverted Thinking can make us really stubborn and critical toward others when they don't agree with a conclusion we've come to.
+More here on Introverted Thinking.

 Extraverted Sensing (Se)

 This is our inferior cognitive function, and least developed.
 It involves taking in information with our senses and it's the reason we find it really hard to be present in the moment.
 It can also be a source of fun and pleasure for us from time to time.
-When we're under stress, our underdeveloped extraverted sensing can mean we may do things like overeat, over shop, or otherwise indulge too much in our senses to the point of being self-destructive.
+When we're under stress, our underdeveloped Extraverted Sensing can mean we may do things like overeat, over shop, or otherwise indulge too much in our senses to the point of being self-destructive.
 More here on Extraverted Sensing.

 Discovered you're an INFJ?